SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

   fork (which is checked out at that path), but you don't want to have to constantly commit and push to your fork just to get the changes usable by the firmware.

+> **NOTE:**
+> If you have forked the dependency instead of using it as-is, we recommend using the
-We recommend using the `symlink://` approach while developing locally, and then using the git approach when submitting your code for a pull request.
-Dont forget that your fork will need to be pushed and publicly viewable on github for us to be able to use and review it!
+> `symlink://` approach while developing locally, and then using the git approach when

-We will likely ask you to transfer ownership of the fork to the SlimeVR organization if your PR is going to be merged.

-### Licenses of third party code.

-The firmware is under the MIT License and also is intended to be permissively licensed.
-This means that we will not accept contributions that include code from any viral software licenses.
-If you do not know what that means, here is a breakdown of some common software licenses:

-> Fine for use:
-> * MIT
-> * Apache 2.0
-> * BSD
+> submitting your code for a pull request.
+This is because while developing locally,
+> you will want to test out frequent changes and won't want to have to push constantly
+> to git and have platformio constantly retrieve those changes.
+However, for anyone
+> else to be able to use your code, it needs to be on git rather than a symlink.
 >
-> Will not be accepted:
-> * GPLv3 or v2
-> * LGPL
+> Once you are done doing local testing and are ready to submit a PR, you can push
+> whatever changes you made to the forked dependency to its repository, and switch the
+> firmware's `lib_deps` back to the git url.
-> * No license
+>

-This includes the license of any code that your dependency depends on!
-If you are ever unsure, feel free to ask us on discord.
+> Dont forget that your fork will need to be pushed and publicly viewable on github for
+> us to be able to use and review it!